-In neighboring Holland, the city of Utrecht has likewise transformed its 300+ bus stops into bee sanctuaries.
-To the east, in Poland, the young entrepreneur Karol Podyma has established an educational foundation to raise awareness about urban meadows.
+To the east, Polish entrepreneur Karol Podyma has established an educational foundation to raise awareness about urban meadows.
 Based in Warsaw’s outskirts, the eco-minded activist now sells wildflower seed kits and advises municipalities, locally and in Belarus, Russia, and Ukraine.
-Preliminary research by Podyma’s Łąka Foundation indicates that a square meter of meadow plants can retain 5-10 grams of suspended dust.
 By his own estimates, his seed company, Łąki Kwietne, sold enough seeds last year to plant an area equal to one million square meters.

-The U.K. boasts the world’s largest urban meadow, Queen Elizabeth Olympic Park in London.
+To the west, the U.K. boasts the world’s largest urban meadow, the Queen Elizabeth Olympic Park in London.
 The country’s Department for Environment, Food, and Rural Affairs (Defra) coordinates an annual Bees’ Needs Week with conservation groups, businesses, charities, and academic institutions.
 The initiative highlights the importance of pollinators and teaches people how to support them.

 Ultra-small-scale landscaping helps too.
 Anyone with a windowsill or a garden patch can aid the bees by planting flowers, trees, and shrubs.
 Avoiding pesticides should be obvious; not mowing down dandelions or yanking out flowering weeds does excellent service too.